Teaching your child to be cybersafe will help them to engage with the online world safely and positively protect them from online risks.

 Easy Guide to Socialising Online has some great tips for children to protect themselves and their information when using social networking sites, search engines and online games.
 It also includes information about the cybersafety features of all the sites included in the guide.

 ThinkUKnow is an internet safety website and program delivering interactive training to parents, carers and teachers through schools and organisations across Australia using a network of accredited trainers.
 Face-to-face parent sessions can also be booked around Australia via the booking information page.

 Cybersafety on the Schools A-Z website developed by the Department of Education and Communities, New South Wales contains information for parents about the following:

 - Should kids have computers in their bedrooms

 - Ten Cybersafety tips every parent should know.

 Using Technology: The Department of Education and Communities, New South Wales Schools A-Z website helps parents to understand what the latest technologies can do and how they're being used.
 Learn more about what your children may be doing online and pick up some top tips to help keep them safe.

-Cybersafety Resources by the Department of Broadband, Communications and the Digital Economy provides links to a number of websites about cybersafety.
+Cybersafety Resources by the Australian Government Department of Communications provides links to a number of websites about cybersafety.

 TXTing/SEXTing is a fact sheet available from The Line website managed by the Australian Government Department of Families, Housing, Community Services and Indigenous Affairs.
 This fact sheet addresses safe talking and texting for teenagers.